About Harrison County

 - Certified copies of recorded documents can be obtained from the Recorder's Office for a statutory fee, typically $2 for the first page and $1 for each additional page.

 The Auditor's website typically provides online access to property tax information, including current and delinquent taxes, assessed values, exemptions, and parcel maps through a GIS (Geographic Information System) viewer.
 Property searches can usually be conducted by owner name, parcel number, or property address.
-The county may also maintain historical records and plat books dating back to the early 19th century, which can be valuable for title research and genealogical purposes.
+Harrison County may also maintain historical records and plat books dating back to the early 19th century, which can be valuable for title research and genealogical purposes.

 Vital Records